MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 and
 [DelayNavigationsForInitialSiteListDownload](#delaynavigationsforinitialsitelistdownload) is set to "All eligible navigations" (1).

 Tabs will not wait longer than this timeout for the Enterprise Mode Site List to download.
-If the browser has not finished downloading the Enterprise Mode Site List when the timeout expires, Google Chrome tabs will continue navigating anyway.
+If the browser has not finished downloading the Enterprise Mode Site List when the timeout expires, Microsoft Edge tabs will continue navigating anyway.
 The value of the timeout should be no greater than 20 seconds and no fewer than 1 second.

 If you set the timeout in this policy to a value greater than the default of 2 seconds, an information bar is shown to the user after 2 seconds.
 The information bar contains a button that allows the user to quit waiting for the Enterprise Mode Site List download to complete.